ChrisWarner94/ChrisWarner94/README.md

 Welcome to my GitHub profile! 👨‍💻

 I'm a passionate developer with a focus on building robust and elegant desktop applications using C#, WPF, and the .NET Framework.
-I enjoy working on software that enhances productivity, solves real-world problems, and is a pleasure to use.
+I enjoy working on software that enhances productivity and helps to solve real world problems.

 🌱 What I'm Currently Learning: